Aelto/surreal-simple-querybuilder/README.md

 ```

 # Examples

+> Keep in mind all of the demonstrated features can be used independently of the
+> rest.
+They can all be combined if you want to, but if you prefer a lightweight
+> solution then it is possible as well.

  - A series of [examples are available](/examples/) to offer a **guided introduction** to the core features of the crate
  - An all-in-one example can be found in the [`querybuilder test project`](/tests/src/querybuilder.rs) and the [official surrealdb-client interface test](/tests/src/surrealdb_client.rs).
  - For an explanation of what each component in the crate does, refer to the chapters below.